 This sauce keeps quite well, though not as long as a commercial sauce.
 You can keep it in the fridge, in an airtight container, for up to 7 days.
 Stir it again before using it.

 I don't recommend freezing this sauce.
 It will separate and become grainy when thawed.

 👩🏻🍳 I publish a new or updated recipe every month.
 Want these recipes in your inbox?
 Subscribe today!
 You can unsubscribe at any time.

 - 1 teaspoon Dijon mustard

-- In a small bowl, with a small spatula, mix the yogurt with the mustard, salt, pepper, dill and cayenne if using.
+- In a small bowl, use a small rubber spatula to mix the mayonnaise, mustard, lemon juice, salt, pepper, dill, and (if using) cayenne.

 - Fold in the pickles and capers.

-- Cover and refrigerate 30 minutes, to allow flavors to meld.
+- Cover and refrigerate for 30 minutes to allow the flavors to meld.